carpentriesoffline/git-novice/episodes/14-supplemental-rstudio.md

 Although we're not going to use it here, there should be a "version control" option on this menu.
-That is what you would click on if you wanted to create a project on your computer by cloning a repository from GitHub.
+That is what you would click on if you wanted to create a project on your computer by cloning a repository from Gitea.
 If that option is not present, it probably means that RStudio doesn't know where your Git executable is, and you won't be able to progress further in this lesson until you tell RStudio where it is.